 You Belong @MIT

 In 2017, The Teaching + Learning Lab, supported by MIT’s MindHandHeart initiative, launched "You Belong @MIT".
 Our goal is to host events that engage the MIT community in discussions of the literature on student belonging and to help faculty and staff identify department and subject-based strategies to increase students’ sense of belonging.
-In Spring 2018, we continue these conversations and invite you to join us for a another insightful seminar.
+In Spring 2018, we continued these conversations with Professor Greg Walton and have included a video of the event below.